FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ## Software stack

+!!! tldr "In a hurry?"
+    ### Software stack

+    - Virtualization
+    - Operating system
+    - Application runtime
+    - Application

 The purpose of all this is, of course, to run an application.

 ## The cloud

+!!! tldr "in a hurry?"
+    ### Typical cloud features

+    - API
+    - Can be classified into IaaS, PaaS and SaaS
+    - Billing per usage
+    - Dynamic scaling